Joan Crawford: Mommie Dearest

 Many of Crawford's friends and co-workers, including Van Johnson, Ann Blyth, Katharine Hepburn, Cesar Romero, Gary Gray, and Douglas Fairbanks Jr. (Crawford's first husband), denied the claims.
 In her 1987 autobiography, Myrna Loy stated, "She [Christina] wanted to be Joan Crawford.
 I think that's the basis of the book she wrote afterward and everything else.
 I saw what Christina's mind created, the fantasy world she lived in."

 Christina's husband, producer Harvey Medlinsky, said in response to Christina's memoir, "I have only good things to say about Joan Crawford.
 She was always nice to me and Christina."
-The Secret Storm producer Gloria Monty, countered Christina's allegation that Joan "stole" Christina's role on the television show when she fell ill in 1968.
+The Secret Storm producer Gloria Monty, countered Christina's allegation that Joan "stole" Christina's role in the television show when she fell ill in 1968.
 According to Monty, Christina lied regarding this situation.
 Monty stated that she and CBS asked Joan to substitute for her daughter on the show, and that Joan agreed only in the interest of not allowing Christina to be permanently replaced by another actress until she could return to the show.
 Monty added, "I'll tell you that I saw Joan Crawford do everything she could to save that girl's life and job."

 Bette Davis, Crawford's lifelong rival, also defended Crawford.
 "I was not Miss Crawford's biggest fan but, wisecracks to the contrary, I did and still do respect her talent.
 What she did not deserve was that detestable book written by her daughter.
 I've forgotten her name.
 Horrible."

 Since the publication of Mommie Dearest in 1978, Christina has attempted to capitalize on its monetary success with a one-woman show entitled "Surviving Mommie Dearest" in 2013, and in 2019, attempted to produce a musical version of her memoir, though it did not come to fruition.